 Columbia became the county seat of Boone County in 1821.
+According to tradition, the first circuit courts met outdoors in Summer and in private homes during Winter.

-The first courthouse was constructed seven years later.
-That courthouse was the first of three to be built in Columbia.
+The first courthouse constructed in 1828 was a 40-foot by 40-foot square twostory brick building, and would be the first of three courthouses to be built in Columbia.

-The second courthouse was built in 1847, the four thirty foot columns that stand alone near the courthouse on Walnut and 8th Street are all that remain of the second courthouse.
-Those columns align perfectly with those located in the Francis Quadrangle at the University of Missouri.
+The second courthouse was built in 1847, and measured 84 feet by 51 feet.
+The four thirty-foot columns that presently stand alone on Walnut and 8th Street are all that remain of the second courthouse.
+Those courthouse columns align perfectly with the University of Missouri's old Academic Building columns located in the Francis Quadrangle.

 The third courthouse, which is part of the current building, was built in 1909.
-The front of the building has remained unchanged however the north side of the building has had several phases of updates.
-On May 2, 1992, a \$7 million addition and renovation was completed including construction of a courthouse annex connected to the original courthouse via a glass walkway.
+The front has remained unchanged however the north side of the building has had several phases of updates.

+On May 2, 1992, a \$7 million addition and renovation were completed including construction of a courthouse annex connected to the original courthouse via a glass walkway.

 In 2008, the courthouse was again expanded and renovated adding two additional floors and a state-of-the-art technology courtroom, which was equipped with multiple tv screens, computer monitors and a high definition media camera.